Join the online shopping revolution and set up your eCommerce store

 Track trending and similar websites to determine their search engine strategy.
 The pro version even helps you break down your competitors’ website traffic statistics.

-Pros: SimilarWeb works with a number of different platforms and browsers to provide the best strategy for people to use to find the data you need from your competition.
+Pros: SimilarWeb works with several different platforms and browsers to provide the best strategy for people to use to find the data you need from your competition.

 Cons: Free version is useful for insights.
-However, the Basic and Advanced have huge price tags that make them out of reach for most small business.
+However, the Basic and Advanced plans have huge price tags that make them out of reach for most small businesses.

 eCommerce and Social Media